GenTSE: Enhancing Target Speaker Extraction via a Coarse-to-Fine Generative Language Model: Methodology

 \section{Methodology}

-Fig. \ref{fig:overall_pipeline} illustrates the proposed GenTSE framework, which comprises a semantic extraction stage followed by an acoustic generation stage.
-The semantic stage autoregressively predicts coarse semantic tokens for the target speaker, and the acoustic stage autoregressively generates fine-grained acoustic tokens conditioned on these predictions.
-Both stages are trained independently, forming a fully generative pipeline while alleviating the burden of directly modeling low-level acoustic details.
-This hierarchical decomposition improves speaker extraction and enhances speech quality.
-Section~\ref{subsec: Hierarchical Modeling} details the overall framework, while Section~\ref{subsec: Frozen-LM Conditioning} and Section~\ref{subsec: Direct Preference Optimization} introduce two novel optimization techniques in the TSE domain: Frozen-LM Conditioning (FLC) to reduce exposure bias and Direct Preference Optimization (DPO) to enhance perceptual quality.
+Fig. \ref{fig:overall_pipeline} shows the proposed GenTSE framework, which comprises a semantic extraction stage followed by an acoustic generation stage.
+The semantic stage autoregressively predicts coarse semantic tokens for the target speaker, and the acoustic stage generates fine-grained acoustic tokens conditioned on them.
+Trained independently, the two stages form a fully generative hierarchical pipeline that avoids directly modeling low-level acoustics, improving speaker extraction.
+Section~\ref{subsec: Hierarchical Modeling} details the overall framework, while Section~\ref{subsec: Frozen-LM Conditioning} and Section~\ref{subsec: Direct Preference Optimization} introduce two novel optimization techniques in TSE: Frozen-LM Conditioning (FLC) to reduce exposure bias and Direct Preference Optimization (DPO) to enhance perceptual quality.